devSatyamm/MarketMind/README.md

 ### `05` — 🧪 Scenario Stress-Testing
 Simulation agents run thousands of scenarios per second based on your role and decision paths, benchmarked against **historical market volatility data**.

+### `06` — 🤖 Sakha AI
+Every news article is layered with Sakha — our built-in AI assistant.
+Ask anything about any story, in context, instantly.
+It already knows the article.
+You just ask.

+### `07` — 🏦 VC Forage
+An AI-powered pitch arena.
+Submit your startup idea and face a panel of AI judges who evaluate it across market size, problem clarity, business model, and execution risk — with live scoring and detailed feedback.

+### `08` — 🌐 Policies in Regional Languages
+Government schemes and policy documents surfaced in multiple Indian regional languages — because access to information shouldn't depend on the language you speak.

 ---